Surajv311/LearningMicroservices/README.md

 To access a service running on the host machine from a Docker container, you specify the host machine's IP address.
 For example, if your host machine's IP address is 192.168.1.100, you can configure your application to connect to this IP.

 **Task8**: Use docker compose and integrate all 3 services (fastapi app, postgres, redis) and tighten up the coupling?
+A Docker Compose file, typically named docker-compose.yml, is used to define and manage multi-container Docker applications.
+It allows you to define services, networks, and volumes in a single YAML file, providing a streamlined way to manage your Docker environment.
+(More details added in docker-compose.yaml file in the project)
+Can check the docker-compose.yaml file for reference.
+To build the compose file:

 **Task9**: Build a simple consumerMicroservice app pinging root server of businessMicroservice?